pgeu/pgeu-system/docs/confreg/skinning.md

   can insert e.g. css.
 By default it should be empty.

 pagescript
-: This block must be declared either inside the &lt;head&gt; or the &lt;body&gt;, but must be *after* jquery is loaded.
-This is where the pages will insert local javascript.
+: This block must be declared either inside the &lt;head&gt; or the &lt;body&gt;.
+  This is where the pages will
+  insert local javascript.
 By default it should be empty.

 content